barcula/Frederic-Haase/README.md

 You need to download processing to put this code into execution https://processing.org/download/

 # Usage
-You copy the folder ++data++ and Finaldigital to your desktop and open the file with processing.
+You copy the folder **data** and **Finaldigital** to your desktop and open the file with processing.
-I wrote the code in Python so it`s necessairy to choose python in the upper righthand corner and click the run button
+I wrote the code in Python so it`s necessairy to choose python in the upper righthand corner and click the run button.

 ![Imgur](http://i.imgur.com/mp9Ec2U.png)

+#Resumee

+I liked this exercise very much and i am quite confident with the results as well especially because i had no expirience with coding befor at all.
+It was really useful to understand the language python and gain a small insight into the huge world of coding.
+I couldn`t achieve the image i had in mind completly but it comes close to it.

+#For what can this code might be used?

+For this you can have a look at my repository: **generative-Logo**